lmbek/slow-client-no-timeout-server-consequences/README.md

 - Timeouts are not about being strict; they are about being safe.
 - With timeouts, one slow client cannot block everyone else.
 - Always set timeouts.
 They protect your users, your servers, and your peace of mind.

+...
+Also note how it's much harder to take the Go server down than the PHP server.
+This just shows how php is not good for critical services